 - make a model of a building or temple

 - illustrate a scene from a book you’re reading

-Integrating subjects naturally, adding multisensory learning AND strong emotions and you’ve got a winning combination!
+By integrating subjects naturally, adding multisensory learning, AND strong emotions… and you’ve got a winning combination!

-So what does integrating subjects and adding multi-sensory learning look like?
+So what integrating subjects and adding multi-sensory learning looked like at my house

 We were continuing our study of Ancient Rome.
 I made some brief introductory comments and asked our kids a few questions.